zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 - name: jwt-policy-one
 - name: jwt-policy-two
 ```
-In this example the Ingress Controller will use the configuration from the first policy reference `jwt-policy-one`, and ignores `jwt-policy-two`.
+In this example NGINX Ingress Controller will use the configuration from the first policy reference `jwt-policy-one`, and ignores `jwt-policy-two`.

 ### JWT Using JWKS From Remote Location